History of Grenada: Late 19th century

 In 1857, the first East Indian immigrants arrived.
-In 1871 Grenada was connected to the telegraph.
-In 1872 the first secondary school was built.
-On 3 December 1877 the pure Crown colony model replaced Grenada's old representative system of government.
+In 1871, Grenada was connected to the telegraph.
+In 1872, the first secondary school was built.
+On 3 December 1877, the pure Crown colony model replaced Grenada's old representative system of government.
 On 3 December 1882, the largest wooden jetty ever built in Grenada was opened in Gouyave.
 In 1885, after Barbados left the British Windward Islands, the capital of the colonial confederation was moved from Bridgetown to St. George on Grenada.
-From 1889 to 1894 the 340 foot Sendall Tunnel was built for horse carriages.
+From 1889 to 1894, the 340 foot Sendall Tunnel was built for horse carriages.

-Last colonial years 1900–1974
+Last colonial years: 1900–1974

 Early 20th century

 The 1901 census showed that the population of the colony was 63,438.
-In 1917 T.A.
+In 1917, T.A.
 Marryshow founded the Representative Government Association (RGA) to agitate for a new and participative constitutional dispensation for the Grenadian people.
-Partly as a result of Marryshow's lobbying the Wood Commission of 1921–1922 concluded that Grenada was ready for constitutional reform in the form of a 'modified' Crown Colony government.
-This modification granted Grenadians from 1925 the right to elect 5 of the 15 members of the Legislative Council, on a restricted property franchise enabling the wealthiest 4% of Grenadian adults to vote.
-In 1928 electricity was installed in St. George's.
-In 1943 Pearls Airport was opened.
-On 5 August 1944 the Island Queen schooner disappeared with the loss of all 56 passengers and 11 crew.
+Partly as a result of Marryshow's lobbying the Wood Commission of 1921–1922 concluded that Grenada was ready for constitutional reform in the form of a "modified" Crown Colony government.
+This modification granted Grenadians from 1925 the right to elect 5 of the 15 members of the Legislative Council, on a restricted property franchise enabling the wealthiest 4 percent of Grenadian adults to vote.
+In 1928, electricity was installed in St. George's.
+In 1943, Pearls Airport was opened.
+On 5 August 1944, the Island Queen schooner disappeared with the loss of all 56 passengers and 11 crew.

-Towards independence:1950–1974
+Towards independence: 1950–1974

 In 1950, Grenada had its constitution amended to increase the number of elected seats on the Legislative Council from 5 to 8, to be elected by full adult franchise at the 1951 election.
 In 1950 Eric Gairy founded the Grenada United Labour Party, initially as a trade union, which led the 1951 general strike for better working conditions.
-This sparked great unrest – so many buildings were set ablaze that the disturbances became known as the 'red sky' days – and the British authorities had to call in military reinforcements to help regain control of the situation.
-On 10 October 1951 Grenada held its first general elections on the basis of universal adult suffrage.
-United Labour won 6 of the 8 elected seats on the Legislative Council in both the 1951 and 1954 elections.
-However the Legislative Council had few powers at this time, with government remaining fully in the hands of the colonial authorities.
+This sparked great unrest – so many buildings were set ablaze that the disturbances became known as the "red sky" days – and the British authorities had to call in military reinforcements to help regain control of the situation.
+On 10 October 1951, Grenada held its first general elections on the basis of universal adult suffrage.
+United Labour won six of the eight elected seats on the Legislative Council in both the 1951 and 1954 elections.
+However, the Legislative Council had few powers at this time, with government remaining fully in the hands of the colonial authorities.

-On 22 September 1955, Hurricane Janet hit Grenada, killing 500 people and destroying 75% of the nutmeg trees.
+On 22 September 1955, Hurricane Janet hit Grenada, killing 500 people and destroying 75 per cent of the nutmeg trees.
 A new political party, the Grenada National Party led by Herbert Blaize, contested the 1957 general election and with the cooperation of elected independent members took control of the Legislative Council from the Grenada United Labour Party.
 In 1958, the Windward Islands Administration was dissolved, and Grenada joined the Federation of the West Indies.